 Names that describe the appearance can also become a millstone round the bearer’s neck if they grow out of that.
 As Chotu (small one) could well become a motu (fat one) or a Bhoorie (one with wheatish complexion) might become a Gorie or Kali (fair and dark complexioned respectively).

 Once during a trip to Guwahati we had an auto driver called Tultul.
 He told us that it meant ‘chubby’.
 Unlike the many Guddus and Rosies, who were nothing like their names, he still had chubby cheeks and probably deserved to be called by that name.
 Apparently Bengali nicknames are very funny and descriptive.
 Would love to hear them!

 Maharashtrian surnames are very descriptive and merit an entire post, even several.
 In fact, there are a lot of articles written on them.
 However, I will mention a few here: Mr.Potdukhe (whose stomach aches) — was the name of an erstwhile minister at the Centre — Waghmare (tiger slayer), Gaitonde (cow-faced) Sahasrabudhdhe (one with one thousand brains).
 I recently had a neighbour whose last name was Jeebhkate (one who cut his tongue).
 I had to ask twice to make sure, because though I know many surnames that are graphic, I had never heard this one!

 We had nicknames for our boys too which were ‘cute’ but would surely have embarrassed the hell out of them had we continued calling them with those names in public.
-So we stopped by the time they entered school and just stuck to their shortened forms of their names.
+So we stopped by the time they entered school and just stuck to the shortened forms of their names.
 But when we are at home, we still call them by their nicknames and they have names for both of us too!